South Mesa Trailhead

 Please leave your valuables at home: We’ve recently seen an uptick of car break-ins at our trailheads.
 If you’re visiting open space, please leave your valuables at home.
 Do not leave anything of value in plain sight in your vehicles and please remember to always lock your car doors.
 Please call the non-emergency police line to report any suspicious activity, 303-441-4444.

 1.7 miles west of Highway 93 on Eldorado Springs Drive (Highway 170).

 Please check for Trail & Area Closures.

 Parking lot with parking fee on the north side of Eldorado Springs Drive.
+Information on parking permits & fees.
 Parking is not allowed on Highway 170.